meetuparchive/learn-rust/class1.md

 * Rust provides new solutions and potentially more useful solutions to old and hard problems

-* Rust promotes a safe and predicable concurrency model
+* Rust promotes a safe and predicable concurrency model which frees up programmers minds to focus less on hard to reproduce defects that make their way into production and more on providing value

-* Rust is designed for program correctness, making [impossible states impossible](https://www.youtube.com/watch?v=IcgmSRJHu_8)
+* Rust is designed for program correctness, making [impossible states impossible](https://www.youtube.com/watch?v=IcgmSRJHu_8) freeing up programmers from maintaining error prone code so they can focus on providing value

-* Rust is does not compromise on efficiency.
+* Rust is does not [compromise on efficiency](https://blog.rust-lang.org/2015/05/11/traits.html).
+It's a goal to provide high level abstractions are just as efficient as if you optimize them by hand.

-* Because rust takes a new approach to existing problems, amazing new things are possible.
+* Because Rust takes a new approach to existing problems, amazing new things are possible.

 ---